FazeNCode/my-notes/System_info/System.md

 NOTE: LILO was replaced by grub

+<h3> What is LILO? </h3>
+Linux Loader is a linux only boot-loader which was widly used untill it got replaced by GRUB
+NOTE: LILO was replaced by grub

-What is a Kernel?
+<h3> What is a Kernel? </h3>
 Kernel is the core of the operating system.
 Grub is what specifies which Kernel to choose depending on utilization.

-What is LILO?
-Linux Loader is a linux only boot-loader which was widly used untill it got replaced by GRUB
-NOTE: LILO was replaced by grub

-After Kerenl is loaded, SystemD will be aviable to use

-Compressed Kernel:
+The Compressed Kernel:
 /boot/vmlinuz

-Uncompressed kernel:
+The Uncompressed kernel:
 /boot/vmlinux

+Once the Kerenl is loaded, SystemD will be aviable to use

 The Kernel loads Systemd.